 Everyone has a slow season if they are a freelancer.
-The time of the year that this occurs for you depends on what area of the world you work, what your seasonal high for contracts is and your live entertainment speciality, but there’s always a time where you have a few weeks’ downtime to re-group, rest and prepare for the next season.
+The time of the year that this occurs for you depends on what area of the world you work, what your seasonal high for contracts is and your live entertainment speciality, but there’s always a time where you have a few weeks’ downtime, a quiet season, to re-group, rest and prepare for the next season.

 Here are 10 ideas to make the most of your downtime.